grayresearch/CX/CHARTER.md

 4. *Stable binaries:* CX library *binaries* compose without rewriting, recompilation or relinking.

-5. *Composable hardware:* adding CXUs to a system does not require modifications to other CPUs or CXUs.
-The CXU logic interface is such that it is straightforward to implement a CXU in System Verilog.
+5. *Composable hardware:* adding CX hardware units (CXUs) to a system does not require modifications to other CPUs or CXUs.
+The CXU logic interface is sufficiently nonproprietary that it is straightforward to implement a CXU in System Verilog.

-6. *Uniformity of* *scope:* at least: instructions may access integer registers and may be stateful; and *naming, discovery, versioning:*
+6. *Uniformity:* of *scope:* at least: instructions may access integer registers and may be stateful; of *naming, discovery, versioning:*
-CX software has a uniform means to discover if specific CX / version is available.
+CX software has a uniform means to discover if specific CX or CX version is available.

 7. *Performance:* A single non-privileged instruction suffices to select the CX and CX state context of CX instructions that follow.

-8. *Frugality:* To reduce hardware complexity, the ISA extension supports CX multiplexing and error signaling, while other CX services may be provided by a software API.
+8. *Frugality:* To reduce processor hardware complexity, the ISA extension supports CX multiplexing and error signaling, while other CX services may be provided by a software API, or by a small standard set of CX state context instructions implemented by each stateful CXU.

-9. *Security:* The specification includes a threat model.
+9. *Security:* The specifications include a threat model.
 Side channel attacks are mitigated.
 Privileged software may grant or deny unprivileged software access to a CX or its state.

-10. *Longevity:* The TG standards explicitly document how specified interfaces version over decades, providing best possible forwards and backwards compatibility to mixes of old and new composable extensions and their libraries.
+10. *Longevity:* The specifications define how the specified interfaces are versioned over decades, providing best possible forwards and backwards compatibility to mixes of old and new composable extensions, libraries, and CXUs.

 ### Deliverables, separation of TG responsibilities